Leref/DBD.JS-music-example/README.md

 ## Commands available

-> Prefix is `!`
+> Prefix by default is `!`

 > Play Songs from Youtube.
 Supports Playlist and URL.

 `!play <song name>`

-> Skip Songs
+> Skip the current song

 `!skip`

 > SkipTo from a song in the queue.
-Such as skipTo 2 songs in queue.
+Such as skipTo 2 songs from queue

 `!skipTo <number>`

-> Stop Queue will result in clearing queue and disconnecting.
+> Stop Queue will result in clearing queue and disconnection of Bot

 `!stop`

-> Loop Queue
+> Loop Queue will result songs in queue to loop

 `!loop`